sawaks/react-portfolio/README.md

 # react-portfolio

 ## Description
-This project is the proof that I learned through week 20.
 Create a single-page application portfolio by Reactjs.
 An employer can see the projects which I have deplyed.

 <img width="430" alt="Screenshot 2023-07-04 at 10 48 35 pm" src="https://github.com/sawaks/sawako-portfolio-react/assets/63826271/9f22b0e9-e841-4a51-9d59-4af246bfe8ad">